marinasundstrom/BookStoreScraper/README.md

 ### Error handling

-Progress and error messages are output to the console using the default logger.
+Error messages are output to the console using the default logger.

 At the end of the program, the names of the files that failed to download are saved to the file "failedDownloadsUris.txt".
 You can then check the log to see the reason why it failed.